 To meet course requirements and expectations, students are expected to attend all scheduled learning activities.
 In the event of personal illness or emergency that requires absence from class, students are to notify the Course Directors and Assistant Chair of Student Affairs by email prior to the start of the class.
 In the event of illness requiring absence from patient management experiences or clinical activities to clinical facilities, students must inform the Clinical Practice Seminar Course Director.
 If a student is absent from a class session when an in-class, graded activity/assignment is scheduled and the Course Director has not been previously notified with an acceptable reason for the absence, a grade of zero is issued.
-If an illness, injury, or emergency is expected to cause a student to miss more than three days of class, please notify the Assistant Chair of Student Affairs, Dr. Babette Sanders (b-sanders2@northwestern.edu).
+If an illness, injury, or emergency is expected to cause a student to miss more than three days of class, please notify the Assistant Chair of Student Affairs, Dr. Krista Van Der Laan (krista-vanderlaan@northwestern.edu).

 Students are expected to be present for all graded activities.
-If a student has a very compelling reason why he or she cannot be present for an examination, he or she must secure the permission of the Course Director to reschedule the exam via written e-mail request; with the Assistant Chair of Student Affairs, Dr. Babette Sanders (b-sanders2@northwestern.edu), copied on the request.
+If a student has a very compelling reason why he or she cannot be present for an examination, he or she must secure the permission of the Course Director to reschedule the exam via written e-mail request; with the Assistant Chair of Student Affairs, Dr. Krista Van Der Laan (krista-vanderlaan@northwestern.edu), copied on the request.
 Unless the absence is due to an emergency, a request for a change in exam must be given to the Course Director within 72 hours of receiving the course syllabus.
 The Course Director has the right to determine whether it is reasonable to reschedule the exam and the nature of the rescheduled examination.
-If the Course Director will mutually determine a date for the exam.
-Ordinarily, the exam will be scheduled prior to the absence.
+If the Course Director approves the absence and agrees to reschedule the exam will be scheduled prior to the absence.